This section describes failure handing at different stages of a cloning operation.

 If the automatic server restart fails, you can restart the server manually to complete the cloning operation.

-Before MySQL 8.0.24, if a network error occurs during a cloning
+If a network error occurs during a cloning operation, the

-operation, the operation resumes if the error is resolved within
+operation resumes if the error is resolved within the time

 variable defined on the donor instance.
 The